The stress of a serious illness,

-Physicians, psychologists, social workers, family therapists, and parents of other children with chronic illnesses are invaluable resources for working through family difficulties.
-Ask for help.
-You should not expect or attempt to solve all family problems associated with your child's illness by yourself.
-Isolation is a preventable side effect of caring for a child with a chronic health condition.
+You should not expect or attempt to solve all family problems associated with your child's illness or disability by yourself.
+It is important not to isolate yourself as a parent or caregiver of a child with a chronic health condition or disability.